Naud14/Data_Science_IoT_Project/Step3_ Deploy_project.md

 To see what is happening when we want to access the local host from outside our local host environment we have to type ```http://ip:port``` But this will not work because it is a local host so you will get a message: ip refused the connection.

 ## Deploy on IP-address with specific port number
-we need to run run the Djangoserver again, but this time in another way.
+We need to run the Djangoserver again, but this time in another way.
 We want to run the server on a specific ip and port.
 To do that, type this:
 ```python3 manage.py runserver 192.168.1.73:8000``` Where 192.168.1.73 is the IP of my Raspberry, and 8000 is the port.

 So when we run this command, we can check if the port is really open.
 Use another device (for example your laptop) and enter this command in the terminal (for mac):